- T 020 8769 7409

 Your session lasts approximately one hour and begins, like most healthcare assessments, with the practitioner taking a detailed case history and talking about the reasons that prompted you to attend.

 After the case history taking, patients usually lay down fully clothed, facing up or on the side, although some people may prefer to remain seated.
-The practitioner will gently hold your head, the base of your spine or other areas, encouraging your body to relax and begin to make the changes it needs.
-Because the body functions as a whole, your practitioner may focus on areas other than where your symptoms occur.
+The practitioner will cradle your head, the base of your spine or other areas, encouraging your body to relax and make the changes it needs.
+Your practitioner may focus on areas other than where your symptoms occur.

-Physical contact between patient and practitioner will always be established under patients’ consent.
-For those who carry history of trauma, please do express to your practitioner what you feel comfortable with, regarding physical contact and general boundaries as a person.
+For those who carry a history of trauma, please express to your practitioner what you feel comfortable regarding physical contact and general boundaries as a person.

-Although there are no specific “dos” or “don’ts” following your treatment, our practitioner can offer advice or exercises you might find helpful.
-As your treatment progresses, you will be encouraged to feedback on the changes you are noticing so that the practitioner can adjust the treatments accordingly.
+Although there are no specific dos or don’ts following your treatment, your practitioner can offer advice or exercises you might find helpful.
+As your treatment progresses, they will encourage you to feedback on the changes you are noticing so that the practitioner can adjust the treatments accordingly.

-The overall course of treatment session varies from one patient to another, and is assessed according to the levels of stress and symptom chronicity, as well as the response to treatment itself, and the patient’s needs, goals and motivations.
+The overall course of treatment session varies from one patient to another, and is assessed according to the levels of stress and symptom chronicity, as well as the response to treatment itself and the patient’s needs, goals, and motivations.
 Although some people report relief after only one or two sessions, long-standing and chronic problems will normally require more treatment.
-Despite some patients find benefit from regular treatment over an extended period of time, others may prefer to book on an occasional basis.
-Ultimately, it depends on what you are looking for, as Craniosacral Therapy is here to offer you support in your own individual processes as a person from a holistic point of view.
+Despite some patients finding benefit from regular treatment over an extended period, others may prefer to book occasionally.
+Ultimately, Craniosacral Therapy offers support in your own individual processes as a person from your unique point of view.

-Please be aware that a small number of patients report a temporary worsening of their symptoms following treatment, though this only lasts a day or two.
-You should not worry if this happens since the body often needs time to readjust and integrate the releases that often occur within sessions.
-If you worry, do not hesitate to call us on any day of the week for help or advice.
+Please be aware that a few patients report a temporary worsening of their symptoms following treatment, though this only lasts a day or two.
+You should not worry if this happens, since the body often needs time to readjust and integrate the releases that often occur within sessions.
+If you worry, call us for help or advice.

-Like in many other body-oriented therapies, Craniosacral Therapy aims to improve health and wellbeing of the patient, and can reduce dependency on medication and healthcare professionals.
+Like in many other body-oriented therapies, Craniosacral Therapy aims to improve health and wellbeing of the patient, and aims to reduce dependency on medication and health care professionals, including us.
 However, this approach is entirely complimentary and is not intended as an alternative to primary healthcare.
-As a Physiotherapist and Osteopath, Sergi is used to working alongside the relationship you have with your doctor where this is appropriate and always with your approval.
+As a physiotherapist and osteopath, Sergi is used to working alongside the relationship you have with your doctor where this is appropriate and always with your approval.

-If you’d like further help or advice just give us a call and ask to speak to our team and find out how we can help.
+For further help or advice, call and ask to speak to our team about how we can help.